NICTA/openboard/README.txt

 10. Create loader/uploader apps and add them to the INCLUDED_APPS for dashboard_loader.
 (And reload apache if necessary).

+11. Run manage.py migrate to create any working storage database tables used by the included loader and uploader modules.

-11. Run manage.py register_loaders to register the loaders and uploaders.
+12. Run manage.py register_loaders to register the loaders and uploaders.
 	Loaders are created in a suspended state.

-12. Got the Loader admin page, and manually run or unsuspend the new loaders.
+13. Got the Loader admin page, and manually run or unsuspend the new loaders.